Affirmative Action vs. Affirmative Information: Results

 Therefore, the expected signal is a weighted average of the true ability and the group mean.
-The weight $\gamma_G$ on the true ability reflects the portion of $A_G$'s total variance that is captured by the observable score $S_G$, and the weight $1-\gamma_G$ on the mean reflects the unexplained variance due to the presence of uncertainty.
-As $\gamma_G$ increases, the score is expected to strongly track true ability.
-As $\gamma_G$ decreases, however, the scores are expected to bunch more tightly about the group mean.
+The weight $\gamma_g$ on the true ability reflects the portion of $A_g$'s total variance that is captured by the observable signals $S_g$, and the weight $1-\gamma_g$ on the mean reflects the unexplained variance due to the presence of uncertainty.
+As $\gamma_g$ increases, the signal is expected to closely track true ability.
+As $\gamma_g$ decreases, however, the signals are expected to bunch more tightly about the group mean.

-An immediate consequence is that an individual from $L$ with true ability $a$ can generally be expected to have a different score than an individual from $H$ with ability $a$:
+An immediate consequence is that an individual from a lower-mean group $L$ with true ability $a$ can generally be expected to have a different predicted ability than an individual from a higher-mean group $H$ with the same ability $a$.

-We next consider two cases, one demonstrating the disparate impact of uncertainty and the second correcting for it.
+We next consider two cases, one demonstrating the disparate impact of uncertainty and the second correcting it.
 The first case equates the observed variance in ability ($\gamma_L = \gamma_H$), while the second explores the effect of increasing the observed variance for the $L$ group ($\gamma_L > \gamma_H$).
-In each case, the best unbiased estimate of ability for each group is given by the risk score.
+In each case, the best estimate of ability for each group is given by the signal.
 However, in the latter case, the estimate is made more precise for $L$.